-According to USDA/NRCS data, approximately 51 acres (21 hectares) of land identified as having prime farmland soil are within the Underground Segment Project impact area and the converter station site (USDA 2013).
+According to USDA/NRCS data, approximately 76.1 acres (30.0 hectares) of land identified as having prime farmland soil are within the Underground Segment Project impact area and the Erie Converter Station site and the construction laydown areas (USDA 2013).
 Some of the soils are mapped as prime farmland, but have been previously disturbed and are not currently available for agricultural purposes.
-According to the Farmland Protection Policy Act (FPPA), soils designated as prime farmland do not include land that is already in or committed to urban development, or land that occurs in existing easements (i.e., ROWs) purchased on or before August 4, 1984 (7 CFR Part 658.2).8 A majority of the land that would be directly impacted by construction activities in the Underground Segment would be within existing roadway ROWs.
+According to the Farmland Protection Policy Act (FPPA), soils designated as prime farmland do not include land that is already in or committed to urban development, or land that occurs in existing easements (i.e., ROWs) purchased on or before August 4, 1984 (7 CFR Part 658.2).
+A majority of the land that would be directly impacted by construction activities in the Underground Segment would be within existing roadway ROWs.
 Some deviation areas (i.e., minor deviations of the proposed Project route from established road ROWs could cross areas used for agriculture, but the transmission line corridor would only be installed on the edge of such land.